src47/multibax-sklearn/README.md

 # Multi-property Bayesian algorithm execution using sklearn

 This repository implements various Bayesian Algorithm Execution (BAX) acquisition strategies for precise, targeted chemical and materials discovery.
 It enables a user to quickly isolate portions of a design space that meet highly customized goals.
-Applications include finding the _set_ of all compounds which have properties which fall in a band (level band) or which fall in the _top k percentile_ (percentile band), mapping transition state pathways between structural minima in a potential energy landscape, and finding chemically diverse sets of ligands that are strong, non-toxic binders.
+Applications include finding the _set_ of all compounds which have properties which fall in a band of values (level band) or which fall in the _top k percentile_ (percentile band), mapping transition state pathways between structural minima, and finding chemically diverse sets of ligands that are strong, non-toxic binders.

 Users state their experimental goal via a simple filtering algorithm which is then **automatically** converted into a goal-aligned, intelligent data acquisition strategy.
 This framework applies to multi-property measurements and goes beyond the capabilities of multi-objective bayesian optimization.